With the right tools, businesses can finally start monetizing mobile

 Mobile tech startups are pressured by their investors to break into the Fortune 500 and lock down some clients.
 In most cases, the brands that are there have built their businesses around offline transactions in physical stores.

-On the other hand, the future looks brighter than ever for mobile app startups that build strong proximity marketing tools that demonstrably translate into increased sales.
+On the other hand, the future looks brighter than ever for mobile app startups that build sharp proximity marketing tools that demonstrably translate into increased sales.